 The Least-Cost Best Fit methodologies approved by the Commission pursuant to D.04-07-029, D.11-04-030, D.12-11-016, D.14-11-042, and D.16-12-044 are expressly only directly applicable to IOUs and the Commission does not have jurisdiction over the solicitation protocols of CCAs.
-However, consistent with Section 399.13(a)(9),6 LCE considers best-fit attributes that support a balanced mix of resources to help minimize overall renewable energy procurement costs while generally supporting electric grid reliability.
+However, consistent with Section 399.13(a)(9),6 SJP considers best-fit attributes to help minimize overall renewable energy procurement costs while generally supporting electric grid reliability.